nprabala/Songify/README.md

 ## Server:

-Infrastructure: ???
+Infrastructure: Python REST API with Flask

+* Accept user GET requests with supplied recording
-* Collect user melody from web page
+* Convert user recording to MIDI melody file
-* Break melody into discretized features
-* Pass feature vector to machine learning model.
+* Pass created melody to ML model to produce chord progression
+* Combine melody with chords to produce full output
+* Return the full output as well as the chord progressions produced to the user